Chewt/chessterm/README.md

 `: flip`
 to switch perspectives between black and white
 `: engine`
-to play against the random move engine
+to play against the random move engine, or the loaded engine if present
 `: itself`
 to see a game where the engine plays itself
 `: fen`